rei/rei-cedar-docs/docs/patterns/notifications/README.md

 These notifications are contextual to inline elements on the page.
 They help to clarify an issue and/or notify users of a potential problem that may require their attention.

+by default, cedar form elements error message pattern  default to adding `role="status`, automatically setting your validation to a notification

 #### Available Components
 - cdr-input
 - cdr-form-group